Adam Pacitti: 2013–2015: Employ Adam billboard

 In January 2013, when he was an unemployed graduate, Adam spent the last £500 in his bank account on a billboard in Shoreditch, London, in hopes that he would find work from it.
 It promoted a dedicated campaign website, aptly-named employadam.com.
 The website hosted a tongue-in-cheek video promoting his marketing skills, including his first-class degree in Media Production, to potential recruiters.
 In one part of the video, Pacitti stated: "I am looking for work in the ultra-competitive, cut-throat and slightly vacuous industry that is the media."
 He was successful with the stunt, being employed soon after by production company KEO Digital, where he landed a post as a junior producer.
 In February, one month after, he bought another billboard space, this time thanking people for helping him.
 It read: "I spent my first wage packet on this billboard.
 Thank you for helping me."
 This saw The Times dub him "the poster boy for jobseekers" in a headline.

 2015–2017: WhatCulture

-After departing from KEO, Pacitti joined WhatCulture in 2015.
-He became a well-known figure on their wrestling YouTube channel, WhatCulture Wrestling, alongside co-presenters Adam Blampied, Sam Driver, Jack G. King and Ross Tweddell.
+After departing from KEO, Pacitti joined WhatCulture in 2015 as a video editor, before being quickly transitioned into an on-screen personality for the WhatCulture YouTube channel.

+Alongside his co-star, Adam Blampied, Pacitti would star in a YouTube series called ‘Adam Vs Adam’.